albin-karlsson/city-pop/README.md

 #### Instructions

 Input a city in the search box and tap the magnifying glass to search for a city and display its population.

-Searches are not case sensitive, but the name will match the returned city exactly.
+Searches are not case sensitive, but the name will have to match the returned city exactly.

 #### About